 We can recommend mortgage brokers who will be happy to act on your behalf in finding a mortgage product that is suited to your particular needs.
 If you need a mortgage to purchase the property, contracts should not be exchanged until an acceptable written offer of mortgage has been received; verbal confirmation from the mortgage company is not enough.

-Once we have completed on your purchase we will transfer the stamp duty on your behalf and register the property into your name(s).
-Once this has been done we will inform you and your mortgage company that the registration is complete.
+Once we have completed on your purchase, we will pay the stamp duty on your behalf and register the property into your name(s).
+Once this has been done, we will inform you and your mortgage company that the registration is complete.

-Now that the property is registered, there are often no original deeds anymore.
-However, should the original deeds be supplied by the sellers, we are always happy to store these for clients in our central deeds storage unit.
+Now that the property is registered, this is evidence of your title to the property and its unlikely that any original deeds will need to be retained.
+However, should any original deeds be supplied by the sellers, which may be useful on a re-sale, we are always happy to store these for clients in our central deeds’ storage unit.